2026-2027 UWS Academic Catalog

 Purpose

-The purpose of the Bachelor of Science in human biology completion program is to equip students with a solid foundation in health and pre-medical sciences.
-The program also offers currently enrolled chiropractic and naturopathic medicine students and chiropractic program alumni a means by which to complete an undergraduate degree.
+The purpose of the Bachelor of Science in Human Biology completion program is to equip students with a solid foundation in health and pre-medical sciences.
+The program also offers currently enrolled chiropractic students and chiropractic program alumni a means by which to complete an undergraduate degree.

 About the Program

-The BS in human biology degree is available to eligible UWS chiropractic (DC) program students, eligible naturopathic medicine (NMD) students and all chiropractic alumni who have not previously earned an undergraduate degree.
-A student who has earned an undergraduate degree in a field of biology other than human biology may request a transcript review to determine whether they are eligible to receive the BS in human biology degree from UWS.
-The coursework for the student’s prior biology degree must be substantially different than the UWS BS in human biology coursework to award a second bachelor’s degree.
+The BS in Human Biology degree is available to eligible UWS chiropractic (DC) program students and all chiropractic alumni who have not previously earned an undergraduate degree.
+A student who has earned an undergraduate degree in a field of biology other than human biology may request a transcript review to determine whether they are eligible to receive the BS in Human Biology degree from UWS.
+The coursework for the student’s prior biology degree must be substantially different than the UWS BS in Human Biology coursework to award a second bachelor’s degree.
 The design of the program is modeled after the general educational components of the traditional liberal arts biology major.
 The degree may fulfill the bachelor’s degree portion of the requirements for DC licensure in states that require a bachelor’s degree, and requirements for potential employment or admission to graduate programs.
-All NMD students must have earned an undergraduate bachelor’s degree prior to earning the doctor of naturopathic medicine degree.
 States that require a bachelor’s degree in addition to the DC degree for chiropractic licensure are listed and updated on the Federation of Chiropractic Licensing Board website.

 Degree Requirements

 A bachelor’s degree traditionally represents a minimum of four years of undergraduate study with a core education of cultural and communication proficiency, a suitable depth of coursework in the major area, plus a breadth of general educational experience.
-This tradition is incorporated into the UWS bachelor’s degree in human biology.
-Students primarily obtain the general education, life and physical sciences, and elective credits prior to matriculation into the UWS doctor of chiropractic or doctor of naturopathic medicine programs.
-Admittance to the first professional degree programs (DC or NMD) does not guarantee that the student has met the general education, life and physical sciences, and elective requirements for the bachelor’s degree.
-The human biology major requirements are obtained while enrolled in the UWS doctor of chiropractic or doctor of naturopathic medicine programs.
+This tradition is incorporated into the UWS Bachelor Degree in Human Biology.
+Students primarily obtain the general education, life and physical sciences, and elective credits prior to matriculation into the UWS Doctor of Chiropractic program.
+Admittance to the first professional degree program (DC) does not guarantee that the student has met the general education, life and physical sciences, and elective requirements for the bachelor’s degree.
+The Human Biology major requirements are obtained while enrolled in the UWS Doctor of Chiropractic program.
 All credit hours listed below are quarter credits.
 For conversion, 1.5 quarter credits equal 1 semester credit.

 The bachelor’s degree requires a total of at least 180 quarter credits distributed in the following areas: